redox-os/book/src/design/scheme/schemes.md

 Schemes
 =======

 Schemes are the natural counter-part to URLs.
-As described before, URLs are opened to schemes, which can then be communicated with, through scheme operations.
+As described before, URLs are opened to schemes, which can then be opened, yielding a resource.

 Schemes are named so that the kernel is able to identify them.
 This name is used in the `scheme` part of the URL.